Reviews You Can Rely On

 What are you doing?

 Based on your activity, you might choose a different water filter.
-For example; a fast packer who is looking to shed the most ounces is going to make a different choice than somebody who is car camping where weight doesn't matter the most.
+For example, a fast packer looking to shed the most ounces will make a different choice than somebody who is car camping where weight doesn't matter the most.
 Below, we outline some activities and provide some recommendations.

-Backpacking: Given that you are carrying everything with you, you will want to consider the weight and packability of all your items.
-For example; thru-hikers that are taking on 1000's of miles may opt to go with a super lightweight chemical treatment that can kill most things.
+Backpacking or Expedition Climbing: Given that you are carrying everything with you, you will want to consider the weight and packability of all your items.
+Thru-hikers taking on 1000's of miles may opt to go with a super lightweight chemical treatment that can kill most things.

-However, if you're just out for a few days and you're traveling with a large group, you can split the water filtration system that weighs a few more ounces.
-In that case, you may want to consider a highly efficient and fast filtration system.
+However, if you're just out for a few days and traveling with a large group, you can split the water filtration system, which weighs a few more ounces.
+In that case, you may consider a highly efficient and fast filtration system.

 Fastpacking or Trail Running: It's all about going light.
-In this case, we'd choose the lightest and safest options out there.
+In this case, we'd choose the lightest and safest options.
 Chemical treatment is a great option here.
-However, it doesn't yield water quickly, requiring about a half-hour of waiting time.
-On-the-go filtrations units offer better durability and filter water instantly.
-Look for those with interchangeable bottles, so you can choose which one you want to squeeze to get water and hold in your hand or hydration vest.
+However, it doesn't yield water quickly, requiring a half-hour wait time.
+On-the-go filtration units offer better durability and instantly filter water.
+Look for those with interchangeable bottles, so you can choose which one to squeeze to get water and hold in your hand or hydration vest.

-Bikepacking: If you like your current bottle while biking, there are adaptor kits out there that can fit the bottles you love best.
+Bikepacking: If you like your current bottle while biking, adaptor kits can fit the bottles you love best.
 These turn your bottle into a filtration system.
 They are super lightweight and easy to pack about.

 International Travel: Be sure to carry a purification system or chemical treatment when traveling abroad.
 Since viruses abound in these areas, it's essential to be protected from them.